TuxVinyards/qqX/README.md

 qqX *now* offers an alternative menu system that has more functions & power.
 More even than quickemu.

-Install qqX on your machine & you can still keep the simplicity of [quickgui](https://github.com/quickemu-project/quickgui) if want to.
+Install qqX on your machine & you can still keep the simplicity of [quickgui](https://github.com/quickemu-project/quickgui) if you want to.

 Confident Linux users should quickly find themselves at home with qqX but you can switch between them at will.